 This transformation has happened countless times over the 150 years of the modern Zionist movement.
 While some opponents of Zionism will never change their minds, education and learning about the Jewish connection to the land of Israel can be effective.
 Zionists should never underestimate the effect a conversation that reviews the basics of Zionism can have on an opponent of Zionism.
 Watching Congressman Thanedar’s change of heart gives us hope that a new breed of Zionist, one who has thought about the issues, is emerging.

 Rabbi Uri Pilichowski is a senior educator at numerous educational institutions.
-He is the author of three books and teaches Torah, Zionism and Israel studies around the world.
+The author of three books, he teaches Torah, Zionism and Israel studies around the world.